-But as you walk down the aisle to say “I do”, you probably aren’t thinking about your income taxes.
-Yet, your new tax situation is quite possibly one of the biggest items to tackle as a newly married couple.
+But as you walk down the aisle to say “I do,” you probably aren’t thinking about your income taxes.
+Yet, your new tax situation is quite possibly one of the most important items to tackle as a newly married couple.

 Here’s what you and your new spouse need to know.

 Your legal marital status on the last day of the tax year dictates your marital status for the entire year for income tax purposes.